Mangopay/mangopay2-ruby-sdk/README.md

 ### Version 3.*
 ** BREAKING CHANGES **
-This version (3.*) of the gem is targeting the MangoPay API Version 2.
+This version (3.*) of the gem is targeting the Mangopay API Version 2.
 It has a brand new structure to make the api calls easier to use and is not backward compatible with 2.* series.